What is customer lifetime value (CLV)?

-If you’ve bought a $40 Christmas tree from the same grower for the last 10 years, your CLV has been worth $400 to them.
+If you’ve bought a £40 Christmas tree from the same grower for the last 10 years, your CLV has been $400 – pretty straightforward.
 But as you can imagine, in bigger companies with more complex products and business models, CLV gets more complicated to calculate.

 Some companies don’t attempt to measure CLV, citing the challenges of segregated teams, inadequate systems, and untargeted marketing.

 When data from all areas of an organisation is integrated, however, it becomes easier to calculate customer lifetime value more accurately.

 Customer lifetime value can be measured in the following way: